 Each year the School's Special-Year program focuses on one area of mathematics.
 Typically these programs comprise up to one-third of the memberships.

 Up to eight von Neumann Fellowships will be awarded each year.
 The fellowship supports a one-year membership, and interested applicants should be at least 5, but no more than 15, years past the receipt of their Ph.D.

 The Veblen Research Instructorship is a three-year position which was established in partnership with the Department of Mathematics at Princeton University in 1998.
 Three-year instructorships will be offered each year to candidates in pure and applied mathematics who have received their Ph.D. within the last three years.
 The first and third year of the instructorship will be spent at Princeton University and will carry regular teaching responsibilities.
 The second year will be spent at the Institute and dedicated to independent research of the instructor’s choice.
 Applicants wishing to be considered for a Veblen Research Instructorship must also submit an application to the Princeton University Mathematics Department.

-Postdoctoral computer science and discrete mathematics applicants may be interested in applying for a joint (2-year) IAS position with one of the following: the Department of Computer Science at Princeton University http://www.cs.princeton.edu, DIMACS at Rutgers, The State University of New Jersey http://www.dimacs.rutgers.edu and the Simons Foundation Collaboration on Algorithms and Geometry, https://www.simonsfoundation.org/mathematics.
+Postdoctoral computer science and discrete mathematics applicants may be interested in applying for a joint (2-year) IAS position with one of the following: the Department of Computer Science at Princeton University http://www.cs.princeton.edu , DIMACS at Rutgers, The State University of New Jersey http://www.dimacs.rutgers.edu, or the Simons Foundation Collaboration on Algorithms and Geometry, https://www.simonsfoundation.org/mathematics.
 For a joint appointment, applicants should apply to the School as well as to the above, noting their interest in a joint appointment.

-Also, the School of Mathematics is looking for highly qualified applicants in the field of computer assisted formalization of mathematics, univalent foundations and homotopy type theory and is expecting to offer two or more memberships in this area.
+The School of Mathematics is also looking for highly qualified applicants in the field of computer assisted formalization of mathematics, univalent foundations and homotopy type theory and expects to offer two or more memberships in this area.